Table of contents

 You probably picture someone in pajamas with messed-up hair, hunched over a computer, maybe in a basement, with a cup of coffee and a long day of work.

-“Working remotely.”
-Is this person working remotely for the day – maybe at a hotel during a business trip?
-Is he/she/they working remotely from a different company office?
-Or, is this person in a bathing suit in the shade of an umbrella at a cafe on the beach in Costa Rica or Hawaii – because if so, we’re getting into a conventional definition of a ‘digital nomad’ here.
+Or, is this person in a bathing suit in the shade of an umbrella at a cafe on the beach in Costa Rica or Hawaii, taking a video meeting?
+If so, we’re getting into a conventional definition of a ‘digital nomad’ as remote work here.
+(And we also want to be invited to that beach!)

-Now that we have a few mental images of what each of these terms signify for us, or for the world at large, let’s dive in to a few big ways that working from home and working remotely are different, and are also the same (*sometimes).
+Now that we have a few mental images of what remote work means, let’s dive in to a few big ways that working from home and working remotely are different, and are also the same.

 If you don’t already work remotely and you know you want to, check out these remote job boards for professionals so that you can work from home or from wherever you want.